 Our top tips for shorter day trips to Niagara Falls:

-Before we finish off this article, we want to leave you with a few of our best day trip tips for Niagara Falls:
+Before we finish this article, we want to leave you with a few of our best day trip tips for Niagara Falls:

 • Plan ahead for parking – if you are driving into Niagara Falls, consider budgeting for a spot close to the action to make the most of your time in the area.
 If you are coming from Toronto, the weekend Niagara Falls GO Train is also a great option.